wprender/cloudbreak-docs/docs/aws.md

 ## Validate the started Cloudbreak Deployer

 After the `cbd start` command finishes followings are worthy to check:
 - Pre-installed Cloudbreak Deployer version and health.
 ```
    cbd doctor
 ```
->In case of `cbd update` is needed, please check the related documentation for [Cloudbreak Deployer Update](operations.md#cloudbreak-deployer-update)
+>In case of `cbd update` is needed, please check the related documentation for [Cloudbreak Deployer Update](operations.md#cloudbreak-deployer-update).
+Most of the `cbd` commands require `root` permissions.

 - Started Cloudbreak Application logs.
 ```